diskit/web-components/README.md

 # web-components

-This project aims to validate the implementation of encapsulated tags based on web componens
+This project aims to try the implementation of encapsulated tags based on web componens

-### validation list
+### list

 - Implementation of the web component by lit
 - Identify the user